Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

-In a branchless system of deterministic input/output gadgets, there are never any choices to make: in the connection graph, there is at most one reachable input location, and when the agent enters an input location there is exactly one transition it can make.
-Thus we define \emph{zero-player motion planning} with a set of deterministic input/output gadgets to be the one-player motion-planning game restricted to branchless systems of gadgets.
-Lacking any agency, the decision problem is equivalent to whether the agent ever reaches the goal location while following the unique path available to it.
+In a branchless system of deterministic input/output gadgets, there are never any choices to make: in the connection graph, there is at most one reachable input location, and when the agent enters a gadget at an input location, there is exactly one transition it can make.
+Thus we define \emph{zero-player motion planning} with a set of deterministic input/output gadgets to be the one-player motion-planning problem restricted to branchless systems of those gadgets.
+Lacking any agency, the decision problem is equivalent to whether the agent ever reaches the goal location while following the unique path available to it (before cycling or hitting a dead-end).